cole-flournoy/heroes-CLI/README.md

 # Heroes

 Welcome!
-This is a Ruby CLI application that pulls information from the Superhero API at 'https://superheroapi.com/index.html' to get details about characters from a variety of universes, compare their stats in a fight, etc. This is a student project for Flatiron School, so any comments or imporovements are more than welcome.
+This is a Ruby CLI application that pulls information from the Superhero API at 'https://superheroapi.com/index.html' to get details about characters from a variety of universes, compare their stats in a fight, etc. This is a student project for Flatiron School, so any comments or improvements are more than welcome.

 Ever wonder whether Harry Potter could take Spiderman in a fight?
 Let's find out!